ascoa-dev/Trash_Monitoring_App/DEVELOPER_GUIDE.md

 Controllers and bindings:
 - Global `AuthController` (permanent)
+- AuthController now interacts with Cloud Firestore to load/create a `users` document after sign-in/signup.
+See `lib/app/models/user.dart` for the `UserModel` structure.
 - Shared `FormBinding` injects `FormControllers` and `ValidationController`
 - Obsolete: `SignupBinding` and `SignupFormController` removed